optimizely/akamai-edgeworker-starter-kit/README.md

 > Starter Kit for running Optimizely Full Stack feature flags and experiments on the [Akamai EdgeWorkers](https://developer.akamai.com/akamai-edgeworkers-overview) service.

-The Optimizely starter kit for Akamai's Edge Workers embeds and extends our [Javascript Node SDK](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-node-sdk) to provide a starting point for you to implement experimentation and feature flagging for your experiences at the edge.
+The Optimizely starter kit for Akamai's EdgeWorkers embeds and extends our [Javascript Node SDK](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-node-sdk) to provide a starting point for you to implement experimentation and feature flagging for your experiences at the edge.
 For a guide to getting started with our platform more generally, this can be combined with the steps outlined in our [Javascript Quickstart](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-node-quickstart).

 ### Identity Management
 Out of the box, Optimizely's Full Stack SDKs require a user-provided identifier to be passed in at runtime to drive experiment and feature flag decisions.
 This example generates a unique ID, stores it in a cookie and reuses it to make the decisions sticky.
 Alternatively, you can use an existing unique identifier available within your application and pass it in as the value for the `OPTIMIZELY_USER_ID` cookie.